a-axton/react-router-confirm-navigation/README.md

 `yarn add react-router-confirm-navigation`

 #### Usage
-Can be placed anywhere inside a <Route /> component.
+Can be placed anywhere inside a component that is used for a `<Route />`.
 Uses react router's higher order component `withRouter` to pass router props.
 ```js
 import React from 'react';
 import ConfirmNavigation from 'react-router-confirm-navigation';